 The Cultivated Code lays down detailed rules concerning the formation of names.
 These include that the name must be unique, that the cultivar should have one or more distinguishing characteristics and that it should be described and the details published.
 Latinate names may not be used as they cause confusion with botanical naming.

 If you are interested in registering a new cultivar name, please complete a copy of the form and send it to the Registrar.
-Only a brief description of the plant is required at this stage.
-The Registrar will be pleased to arrange for the full description to be formally drafted and published later if necessary.
+The Registrar will be pleased to arrange for the full description to be formally drafted and published if appropriate.